angular/angular/aio/content/guide/standalone-components.md

 # Getting started with standalone components

+<div class="alert is-important">

+The standalone component feature is available for [developer preview](https://angular.io/guide/releases#developer-preview).
+It's ready for you to try, but it might change before it is stable.

+</div>

 In v14 and higher, **standalone components** provide a simplified way to build Angular applications.
 Standalone components, directives, and pipes aim to streamline the authoring experience by reducing the need for `NgModule`s.
 Existing applications can optionally and incrementally adopt the new standalone style without any breaking changes.

-<div class="alert is-important">

-The standalone component feature is available for developer preview.
-It's ready for you to try; but it might change before it is stable.

-</div>

 ## Creating standalone components